Metalroachtwo/haltech-uc10-dash/README.md

 ROTATION = 180,-5 , 0  ; rotate: heading, pitch and roll, in degress
 OFFSET = 0, 0, -.025  ; move: X, Y and Z axis, in meters

-## Extract the "Extension" folder into the car folder of your choice
+## Place the Assets folder, uc10.ini, uc10_display.lua, and Haltech_uc10.kn5 into the cars extension folder
-This will add the asset folder, KN5, ini, and lua scripts to the cars Extension folder
+All the above mentioned files must be in the extension folder of the car to work correctly

 ## Usage